eBay/EBNObservable/Documentation.md

 EBNObservableSet will call observers when observed objects are actually added or removed from the set.
 Calling `addObject:` on an object that is already in the set (or where the set already has an object that passes the isEqual: test) will not execute observers; neither will calling `removeObject:` on an object not in the set.

 There is also an `objectForKey:` method, letting you find the object in the set that matches a generated key.

+Really, the most common use case is to observe '*' on the set and get notified whenever the set is mutated.

 ## EBNObservableArray ##